 - Positions that you never thought achievable due to your flexibility or strength such as making a full shoulder turn ARE TOTALLY ACHIEVABLE when you use the correct muscles.
 In fact, most everyone can make a full shoulder turn when done correctly!

-Of all those interesting points, perhaps the most fascinating of all is injury prevention.
+Of all those interesting points, perhaps the most fascinating of all is golf injury prevention.
 It's amazing how many people undergo surgery for golf related injuries each year, and most, if not all could be prevented by swinging the golf club the way the body was designed!

 So, if you have golf related injuries, soreness, aches or pains, you will want to pay very close attention to the new content coming to the Member's Vault over the coming months!
 For now, stay tuned to the Golf Blog as it is often updated several times a day!